dhinus/talks/2016-12-20-milanojs/slides.md

 <!-- .slide: data-background="img/myth09opa.png" -->
 #### It's ok if the test for A is "testing" B again
 * No need to mock B!<!-- .element: class="fragment" -->
-* If there is a regression in B, the test for B fails<!-- .element: class="fragment" -->
+* If there is a regression in B, both tests fail<!-- .element: class="fragment" -->
-* If there is a regression in A, both tests fail<!-- .element: class="fragment" -->
+* If there is a regression in A, the test for A fails<!-- .element: class="fragment" -->

 # MYTH #10: You don't need tests if you use types